jhrcook/bayesian-data-analysis-course/docs/exercises_intro.md

 # (PART) Book Exercises {-}

-# Introduction {-}
+# Introduction {#exercises-intro .unnumbered}

-TODO: add more information here; describe the general structure of the notes.
+For a few chapters, I worked through some of the exercises provided at the end.

-Some exercises from the end of the chapter.
+My answers are provided in the notebooks in this section.